piotrmurach/tty/README.md

 ## Features

-Jump-start development of your command line app:
+Fully modular, choose out of many components to suite your needs and jump-start development of your command line app:

 * Terminal ASCII and Unicode tables.       [status: ✔ ]
 * Terminal output colorization.            [status: ✔ ]